jbmikk/dbcaster/README.md

 All scripts use XSLT 1.0 transformations which are supported by most web browsers.
 You can also use any other XLST 1.0 processor.

-Currently the available scripts allow:
+Currently the available scripts allow to:
 *  generate DDL code for different RDBMSs.
 *  add support for new RDBMSs syntax using template files.

 ## Getting Started